 Mesh override region: For accurate calculation, a fine enough mesh is necessary to capture the small changes in the size of the depletion region with voltage for the active waveguides.

 Sample rate : When an element is connected to both an Optical Network Analyzer (ONA) and an electrical source (e.g. a DC source), the frequency range of the ONA must be the same as the sample rate of the electrical source.
 Set the expression for "frequency range" of the ONA to "%sample rate%" to make it the same as the sample rate of the Root Element.
 This ensures that the sampling rates (frequency ranges) of the electrical and optical sources are consistent with each other.
 To change the frequency range of the ONA, use the sample rate property of the Root Element such that a wavelength range of 1500nm – 1600nm (matching the FDTD and MODE results) is chosen for ONA.

 Voltage range : The INTERCONNECT circuit is based on component level simulations using CHARGE, FDTD, and MODE.
 The circuit may not function properly for parameters outside the range of what was characterized in the component simulations.
 For example, if the modulator voltage is outside the range simulated in CHARGE, linear interpolation will be used to extrapolate the data.
 This can introduce errors.
 It is recommended to run the component simulations to cover the full parameter space of interest.

 Instructions for updating the model based on your device parameters

-When updating the model to be match your component parameters, it is important to remember that multiple solvers and simulation files are involved.
+When updating the model to match your component parameters, it is important to remember that multiple solvers and simulation files are involved.
 Changes must be made consistently in all the files.
-For example, changes to the waveguide width must be made in the FDTD, FDE and CHARGE simulation files.
+For example, changes to the waveguide width must be made in the FDTD, FDE, and CHARGE simulation files.
 Updated results from the component simulations must then be reloaded into INTERCONNECT.